 i) Raw material volatility and the pricing power of Supreme Industries Ltd:

-An investor would appreciate that companies would have stable profit margins only when they can pass on the increase in its costs to its customers.
-In such situations, when the raw material & other input costs increase, then the companies can increase the price of its products and maintain their profit margins.
+An investor would appreciate that companies would have stable profit margins only when they can pass on the increase in their costs to their customers.
+In such situations, when the raw material & other input costs increase, then the companies can increase the price of their products and maintain their profit margins.
 Such ability of the companies is known as pricing power and is very helpful to ensure consistent profitability.

 In the case of Supreme Industries Ltd, the company has intimated to its shareholders over the years that it can pass on the increase in its raw material costs to its customers.
 The company passes on the increase in raw material costs to its customers with a gap of a few weeks.